bharathraj1905/Typing-Speed-Test-Using-HTML-CSS-JavaScript/README.md

 ---

-## 📈 Future Improvements
+##  Future Improvements

-- 🔊 Sound effects on typing and completion
+-  Sound effects on typing and completion
-- ⌛ Timed mode (e.g., 60-second typing test)
+-  Timed mode (e.g., 60-second typing test)
-- 🌐 Quote API integration for dynamic content
+- Quote API integration for dynamic content
-- 📱 PWA support (Progressive Web App)
+- PWA support (Progressive Web App)

 ---

-## 🙌 Contributing
+##  Contributing

 Contributions, suggestions, and pull requests are welcome!

 ---

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).

 ---

-## 💬 Feedback
+##  Feedback

-If you liked the project, feel free to ⭐ star the repo and share feedback!
+If you liked the project, feel free to star the repo and share feedback!